Common Skin Cancers and Skin Lesions

 melanoma

 Melanoma accounts for 4% of Australian skin cancers, but causes the majority of the deaths from skin cancer, over 1600 Australians a year.
-Some melanomas may have variable colours throughout the lesion, they may look irregular and chaotic.
+Some melanomas may have variable colours throughout the lesion, they may look

 Melanoma is the most common cause of death from cancer in the 15-45 year age group.